istnv/companion-module-orei-hd-401mr/HELP.md

   * gives a consistent signal to source devices even in standby
   * instant switching between inputs

-The HD-401MR uses an RS-232 serial port for remote control.
+The HD-401MR uses a serial (RS-232) port for remote control.
 To access this from Companion you will need a device or software to provice a TCP connection to the serial port.<br>

 If the device is near the companion computer, look for the `generic-ip-serial` helper module which should work with a USB to serial port adapter.<br>